WebexCC-SA/tools/gql/globalVariables.md

 # Introduction
-This lab servers as a supplement to show how to use Reportable Global Variables in your query as returned values, filters, and/or aggregations.
+This lab serves as a supplement to show how to use Reportable Global Variables in your query as returned values, filters, and/or aggregations.

 ## Pre-requisites